 Canine Distemper - Distemper is one of the two most important diseases to protect against.
 The coyote and wild dog population in Saskatchewan are the biggest risk to be a carrier of Distemper.
 What you would see in your pet could include; squinting of the eyes is often the first sign observed, coughing, vomiting, diarrhea and loss of appetite, fever and discharges from the eyes and/or nose. .
 Once the virus enters the nervous system, convulsions, twitches or partial paralysis become evident.
-It is spread through all body secretions and is highly contagious.
-It is usually fatal.
+It is spread through all body secretions and is highly contagious and usually fatal.

-Canine Parvovirus - A highly contagious, potentially fatal disease.
+Canine Parvovirus - A highly contagious, potentially fatal disease for puppies.
 It is transmitted through direct and indirect contact with infected dog feces.
-Signs include vomiting, fever, depression and diarrhea, which often will contain large amounts of blood.
+Signs include vomiting, fever, depression and diarrhea, with or without blood.
 It is especially dangerous in young dogs but all unvaccinated dogs are at risk of contracting this severe disease.
 We see cases of parvovirus each year in SE Saskatchewan and often in puppies that are unvaccinated or who have not completed their puppy vaccination series.
 If you suspect your puppy may have parvo seek veterinary help immediately.
 Prognosis is greatly improved with early intervention.

-Canine Hepatitis - An adenovirus disease which may lead to severe damage of the liver, kidneys, spleen and lungs.
+Canine Hepatitis - Caused by the adenovirus this disease which may lead to severe damage of the liver, kidneys, spleen and lungs.
 Spread through an infected dog’s urine.
 Exposure can mean anything from a mild infection to death.
-Puppies are at most risk with this disease.
+Puppies are at most at risk with this disease.

-Canine Parainfluenza - A highly contagious respiratory infection in dogs and is responsible for most respiratory disease we see.
+Canine Para-influenza - A highly contagious respiratory infection in dogs and is responsible for most respiratory disease we see.
 It is transmitted readily by air-borne respiratory secretions.
-Infection by the parainfluenza virus produces coughing and fever.
+Infection by para-influenza virus produces coughing and fever.
 This virus is typically mild; however, secondary bacterial infection may occur and contribute to a more severe disease.